Skip to main content

 Regional health profiles

 Population profiles for each HSE region are now available.
 These profiles provide an overview of the key demographic features of the population.
+In the future they will also inform how resources and budgets are allocated through Population Based Resource Allocation (PBRA).

 Access the 6 regional population profiles